 5 Days in Niue

-[Update: Check Which Airlines Fly to Niue? for the latest flight schedule to see if this itinerary is compatible with current flights].
 For five days, you can explore both coasts of the island, as well as fit in one or two tours.
-See Niue Luxury Itinerary: 5 Days and How to Plan a 5-Day Luxury Vacation in Niue for ideas.
+See Niue Luxury Itinerary: 5 Days for ideas.

 7 Days / 1 Week in Niue

 One week in Niue gives you time to visit all of the major highlights along the coast, as well as do some of your bucket list activities.
-See Niue Luxury Itinerary: 7 Days and How to Plan a One-Week Luxury Vacation in Niue for recommended trip ideas.
+See Niue Luxury Itinerary: 7 Days for recommended trip ideas.

 14 Days / 2 Weeks in Niue

 This amount of time in Niue allows you to enjoy all of Niue’s coastal attractions, fit in the activities and tours you’ve dreamed of, as well as time to relax.
-See Niue Luxury Itinerary: 14 Days and How to Plan a Two-Week Luxury Vacation in Niue for itinerary suggestions.
+See Niue Luxury Itinerary: 14 Days for itinerary suggestions.

 How to Travel Around Niue

 Niue might be a small island that should be easy to explore but there are limited transport options.
 While hiring a car or an e-bike is recommended to make the most of the island, we’ll still give you all of your transport options:

 With no public transport, it’s highly recommended that you hire a car, not only to explore Niue to its fullest but to also enjoy an independent holiday experience.
-A Niue Driver’s License is required to drive in Niue, which you can learn more about in The Guide to Car Hire in Niue.
+A Niue Driver’s License is required to drive in Niue, which you can learn more about in What You Need to Hire a Car in Niue.

 Some accommodations on the island offer airport transfers free of charge at the beginning and end of your trip.
 Find out more about transfers in the Airport Transfer Options in Niue.